jtanx/fontforge/doc/sphinx/index.rst

 Metrics View
 ------------

-The :doc:`metrics view <metricsview>` allows you to see how the glyphs look together.
+The :doc:`metrics view </ui/mainviews/metricsview>` allows you to see how the glyphs look together.

 You can change the width and left/right bearings of a glyph, either by dragging